 PREPARING A MONTESSORI ART ENVIRONMENT AT HOME

-Whether your child attends a Montessori school, or you are starting to homeschool using Montessori education, one area you should consider teaching is visual arts.
+Whether your child attends a Montessori school, or you are starting to homeschool using Montessori curriculum, one area you should consider teaching is visual arts.

 Art is an often-overlooked aspect of Montessori education today.
 Even traditional Montessori classrooms struggle with providing art literacy.